jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 22 - Checklists and Fault Finding.md

 	- If > 15%, this may indicate faulty hardware that generates too many interrupts for the system to service.

 #### Disks
+There are also some metrics of poor disk performance:
+- *Avg.
+Disk Sec/Read and Write*
+	- If these exceed 25ms, the disk is causing the system to wait too long.
+		- They should be under